bioinformatics-ufsc/AnnotaPipeline/README.md

   * stitle
   > `evalue` and `max_target_seqs` given by user

 This output is parsed to find annotations in the secondary database.
-The keyword list in `AnnotaPipeline.yaml` is used to exclude potential hyphotetical annotations.
+The keyword list in `AnnotaPipeline.yaml` is used to exclude potential hypothetical annotations.

 Hits are classified &ndash; as a potential annotation &ndash; if: (i) it doesn't have any words in the keyword list, and (ii) passed value thresholds for identity, positivity and coverage.
 All potential annotations &ndash; hits that passed all criteria &ndash; are present in `BASENAME_SwissProt_annotations.txt` for manual check.

-Potential annotations are ranqued by `bitscore` and the best hit is assigned to the corresponding protein.
+Potential annotations are ranked by `bitscore` and the best hit is assigned to the corresponding protein.
 Proteins that aren't annotated based on SwissProt annotations, are separated in `BASENAME_BLASTp_AA_SwissProted.fasta` and `blastp` is rerun against the secondary database (selected in `AnnotaPipeline.yaml`).

-Following the same proccess, `BASENAME_SpecifiedDB_annotations.txt` classifies potential annotations.
+Following the same process, `BASENAME_SpecifiedDB_annotations.txt` classifies potential annotations.

 Annotation files:
   * `BASENAME_annotated_products.txt` contains all annotations
-  * `BASENAME_hypothetical_products.txt` contains hyphotetical proteins with no hits that passed all criteria(wich doesn't have a single hit that passes all criteria) are present in `BASENAME_hypothetical_products.txt`
+  * `BASENAME_hypothetical_products.txt` contains hypothetical proteins with no hits that passed all criteria(which doesn't have a single hit that passes all criteria) are present in `BASENAME_hypothetical_products.txt`
   * `BASENAME_no_hit_products.txt` contains proteins with no hits &ndash; against SwissProt and the secondary database &ndash; that are treated as hypothetical for subsequent analysis